Cloud-PG/k8s-KMS-vault/README.md

 ### Httpgo
 HTTPGO is a basic HTTP server written in Go language

+## Requirements
+- Kubernetes 1.10 or later
+- Go 1.9 or later

 ## Quick start
 Log into K8s master vm.